CookieSource/wikijs/installation/features.md

 	14. Enlightenment

 	#### Window managers
-	>	Note that window managers are for advanced users and you'll have to configure them yourself {.is-warning}
+	>	Window managers are for advanced users and you'll have to configure them yourself.
+	{.is-warning}

 	We offer the following window managers: